jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/gitweb/index.md

 <a name='deliver_a_change_to_the_repository'></a>
 ##Deliver a change to the repository

-You save your changes to your Bluemix DevOps Services project.
+You save your changes to your DevOps Services project.
 Because this project uses a Git repository, you first make a commit to record all of your changes to your local branch.
 Then, you push the commit to the remote branch.

-1. Return to your YummyRation project page on Bluemix DevOps Services.
+1. Return to your YummyRation project page in DevOps Services.

 1. Click **Git Repository**.